OLD SMOKEY AND THE GALLOWS

 As did killers before him, Clefford sought refuge in our saloons and whorehouses, paying money from the almost $700.00 he stole from his father.
 Police had evidence that three members of the Clefford family had gotten that money in a robbery.
 When police took Edward into custody he still had $540.00 in his pockets.

 Peorians were shocked when they heard that Clefford and a friend had escaped the county jail.
 Truth is, Clefford did not make it and police moved him to a more secure cell.
 He was arraigned, charged with murder and the judge quickly set his trial for Thanksgiving week, and jurors were reluctant to serve.
 Yet the excitement of a murder trial was a hot ticket in those days and soon the courthouse was packed.
-Once the trial began folks were convinced that this would be, to use our phrase of today, a slam dunk.
-This kid was obviously guilty of shooting his father so get on with it.

 I can sum up the tenor of the trial by quoting the state’s attorney.
 “This defendant is a despicable, uncaring young man that shot his father in cold blood for a few dollars and some gold pieces.
 He is a fiend, this devil in human form.”
 The defense attorney objected to the word, ‘Devil.’